imehrdadmahdavi/map-reduce-inverted-index/README.md

 Go to the storage section in the left navigation bar and select your cluster’s default bucket from the list of buckets.
 Click on the `Upload Folder` button and upload the `devdata` and `fulldata` folders individually.

 #### Submit Hadoop job and generate output
 Now we are ready to submit a Hadoop job to run our MapReduce implementation on the actual data.
-Either use SSH or `nano`/`vi` command to copy or create `InvertedIndex.java` on the cluster.
+Either use SSH or `nano`/`vi` command to copy or create `InvertedIndex.java` on the master cluster.

 Run the following command to create the `jar` file:
 ```shell